 Trainer Control Protocols

-The first thing we need to understand is Trainer Control Protocols and what we can and cannot do with The Sufferfest Training Centre.
-We currently only support bluetooth smart trainer control for the Wahoo KICKR and hope to have bluetooth control for all smart trainers developed later in 2017.
+The first thing we need to understand is Trainer Control Protocols and what we can and cannot do with The Sufferfest Training System.
+We do not support Bluetooth smart control for any trainers at this time.
+The only exception is the Wahoo KICKR/Snap for iOS devices.
+We hope to build bluetooth smart control for other trainers at the end of 2017 or beginning of 2018.

 What Signals Do Smart Trainers Transmit